US eases travel advisory for India as COVID-19 cases decline | NewsBytes

 As infections decline, third wave expected to hit

 While India's COVID-19 cases are declining, the Centre and health experts have repeatedly asked citizens to practice caution as health experts believe the third wave of infections is looming large over the country.
-Government experts had also said that the next 125 crucial days are critical to minimize the effect of the infection.
+Government experts had also said that the next 125 days are critical for the nation.
 The Indian Medical Association (IMA) also expressed similar concerns last week.